John Huston: Early life

+Career

-Early career as writer
+1930–1939: Early career and directorial debut

 During his stay in Mexico, Huston wrote a play called Frankie and Johnny, based on the ballad of the same title.
 After selling it easily, he decided that writing would be a viable career, and he focused on it.
 His self-esteem was enhanced when H. L. Mencken, editor of the popular magazine American Mercury, bought two of his stories, "Fool" and "Figures of Fighting Men."
 During subsequent years, Huston's stories and feature articles were published in Esquire, Theatre Arts, and The New York Times.
 He also worked for a period on the New York Graphic.
 In 1931, when he was 25, he moved back to Los Angeles in hopes of writing for the blossoming film industry.
 The silent films had given way to "talkies", and writers were in demand.
 His father had earlier moved there and already gained success in a number of films.

 Huston received a script editing contract with Samuel Goldwyn Productions but, after six months of receiving no assignments, quit to work for Universal Studios, where his father was a star.
 At Universal, he got a job in the script department, and began by writing dialogue for a number of films in 1932, including Murders in the Rue Morgue, A House Divided, and Law and Order.
 The last two also starred his father, Walter Huston.
 A House Divided was directed by William Wyler, who gave Huston his first real "inside view" of the filmmaking process during all stages of production.
 Wyler and Huston became close friends and collaborators on a number of leading films.